rishikasinha2020/Module14-Challenge/Readme.md

  Refer to #Image of the deliverable requirement: Resources\Module14- Deliverable2_Trips by Day per hour.PNG

-4. A heatmap is created showing the number of bike trips by gender for each hour of each day of the week, and the heatmap can be filtered by gender (10 pt)
+4. A heatmap is created showing the number of bike trips by gender for each hour of each day of the week, and the heatmap can be filtered by gender

 Refer to #Image of the deliverable requirement: Resources\By gender,weekday and hours.PNG

-5. A heatmap is created showing the number of bike trips for each type of user and gender for each day of the week, and you can only filter by user and gender (10 pt)
+5. A heatmap is created showing the number of bike trips for each type of user and gender for each day of the week, and you can only filter by user and gender

 Refer to #Image of the deliverable requirement: Resources\Gender and weekday.PNG